Part IX: Understanding How PDMP Data is Scored

 Series Introduction – Appriss Health has long held that chronic pain and addiction (substance use disorder) are separate medical conditions and that each deserve a unique clinical approach.
 We have spent years developing clinical decision support tools and in doing so have obtained the feedback from countless medical professionals, including many pain providers.
 Through those providers we have also heard (directly and indirectly) from many chronic pain patients as well.

-This series will explore our approach to benefit/risk assessment, data presentation, and clinical support…and how they relate to our goal of creating a usable and balanced, clinical viewpoint that protects access to care while highlighting areas of risk that clinicians should be aware of.
+To continue this conversation, over a long series of blog posts, we will explore our approach to benefit/risk assessment, data presentation, and clinical support…and how they relate to our goal of creating a usable and balanced, clinical viewpoint that protects access to care while highlighting areas of risk that clinicians and patients should be aware of.